IBM-Cloud/docs/mobile/tutorial_weather.md

    2. Enter your service name and click **Create**.

+   3. Toggle on **Authentication**.

-   3. Select your authentication method and enter the required information to configure it.
-You can only enable one method.
+   4. Select your identity provider and enter the required information to configure it.
+You can enable only one identity provider.

-   4. See [Getting started with Mobile Client Access](../services/mobileaccess/index.html){: new_window} for more information about configuring authentication.
+   5. See [Getting started with Mobile Client Access](../services/mobileaccess/index.html){: new_window} for more information about configuring authentication.

-4. Optional: Add other services.

-   1. Click **Add** for the service on the **Project Overview** page.

-   2. Enter your service name and click **Create**.

-   3. Follow the instructions that are provided with the service to set it up.

 5. Download your project.